rishabhdhenkawat/image-captioning-using-inception-v3-and-beam-search/README.md

 Types of Attention Mechanism tested :

-Attention could be broadly differentiated into 2 types:
 Global Attention(Luong’s Attention): Attention is placed on all source positions.
 Local Attention(Bahdanau Attention): Attention is placed only on a few source positions.